 At the Brussels Film Festival, he looked back at his time in the director’s chair.

 Mr. Parker, what’s your opinion of the contemporary film scene in Europe?

 It is getting harder to see a good film now.
-I have a nine-year old son, so I am familiar with all those big American special effects films.
-But intelligent films are few and far between—every so often there is a fantastic movie.
-That’s not to say that there are no intelligent films coming out of the United Stated or Europe, it’s just that special and original films are rare.
+I have a nine-year-old son, so I am familiar with all those big American special effects films.
+But intelligent films are few and far between—every so often, there is a fantastic movie.
+That’s not to say that there are no intelligent films coming out of the United States or Europe, it’s just that special and original films are rare.
 Films are more about recouping costs and generating revenue these days than pushing artistic boundaries.
 Now I kind of enjoy not to be making films, to be honest.
-My wife has this theory that I usually pick a fight with someone before a film starts, usually it’s the person who is giving me the money.
-But I was directing since I was twenty-four and now I’m seventy, so I’m quite happy to be seventy years old and not to be on a filmset.
+My wife has this theory that I usually pick a fight with someone before a film starts.
+Usually, it’s the person who is giving me the money.
+But I was directing since I was twenty-four and now I’m seventy, so I’m quite happy to be seventy years old and not to be on a film set.
 Being a director, it’s a hard job.
-In America you have a twelve-hour shooting day, for the director it’s a fourteen or fifteen hour day, six days a week and you do that continually for three months, living in a Holiday Inn.
+In America, you have a twelve-hour shooting day; for the director that’s a fourteen or fifteen-hour day, six days a week.
+You do that continually for three months, living in a Holiday Inn.
 It’s not an entirely enjoyable profession, so I enjoy living a quiet life now.